The Logic of Counting Query Answers: Introduction

 \item We show that when such a problem $\countp(\Phi)$ is tractable, then there exists a bounded width class $\Psi$ of $\sh$-sentences such that each $\phi \in \Phi$ has a representation in $\Psi$ (Theorem~\ref{thm:shepequi}).

 \item We prove that there is a \emph{minimization algorithm} that, given an existential positive formula, computes a representation of minimum width (Theorem~\ref{thm:shepcompute}).

 \end{itemize}

-The latter theorem can be read as demonstrating that $\sh$-logic is well-characterized and well-understood as a model of computation: conceiving of a $\sh$-sentence representation of an existential positive formula as a computational procedure for counting query answers, this theorem provides a minimization algorithm that always outputs an \emph{optimal} procedure for a given existential positive formula, where optimality here is measured using width.
+The latter theorem, which we view as a key contribution in and of itself, can be read as demonstrating that $\sh$-logic is well-characterized and well-understood as a model of computation: conceiving of a $\sh$-sentence representation of an existential positive formula as a computational procedure for counting query answers, this theorem provides a minimization algorithm that always outputs an \emph{optimal} procedure for a given existential positive formula, where optimality here is measured using~width.

 In short, our presentation and study of $\sh$-logic forwards the discussed use of logic as a means for expressing computationally desirable procedures; in particular, $\sh$-logic allows for the direct expression of procedures for counting query answers.